 I also got to do a bunch of scrapbooking and, in big news, Kaitlyn and I found out that we got a pretty huge freelance contract we’d bid on earlier this year with our web development business, Technical Penguins.

 Which is good, because…

-Dan also reports he’s really liking reading At Home by Bill Bryson, which Chris is also reading.
-Dan says it’s a great look at both the depth and breadth of history.
+Kaitlyn also reports he’s really liking reading At Home by Bill Bryson, which Chris is also reading.
+Kaitlyn says it’s a great look at both the depth and breadth of history.

 Updates from Chris

 Chris wants to know where the [expletive deleted] April went.
 I’m pretty much in the same boat.
 Considering it SNOWED a couple of times in April, I want to know where all of spring went.

 Anyway, though, this is Chris’s update.
 He says:

 He’s only a little bit kidding on the taxes thing.